 I am a software engineer, designer, artist, musician and podcaster.
 I have a passion for learning new things and writing awesome code.
 I am especially interested in games, the web and robots.
 A third grader once described me as “more hilarious than a banana in the sky” and I love bugs (except in my code).
 Let’s connect!

 I am working solo on a point and click adventure for kids!
 It is the day of the big harvest festival at the castle and sisters Cece and Phoebe are really excited for all the fun!
 But when they come downstairs in the morning they find the castle in disarray and nothing is ready!
 Can … Continue reading In Production: Point and Click Adventure

-Coming soon to Steam and Itch.io!
+Available now on Steam and Itch.io!
 Claw Breaker is a head to head crab fighting game!
 Cut off your opponent’s claws to win or be a peaceful crustacean and collect all the starfish for a defensive victory.
 Battle on six different stages and hone your crab fighting style.